flavorstudios/website/docs/page-header.md

 - Route files (`app/admin/.../page.tsx`) render the canonical `<PageHeader>` with no `level` prop.
 The surrounding layout provides the base heading level and `PageHeader` automatically resolves to `<h1>` for the first heading.
+- The admin layout (`app/admin/layout.tsx`) wraps every page in `<HeadingLevelRoot>` so the inherited level resets to 1 at the top of each route.
 - After the top-level header, wrap the remainder of the page in `<HeadingLevelBoundary>`.
 Any nested `PageHeader` (or components that rely on the heading context) will automatically render as `<h2>` without additional